Chilldoggu/Chilldoggu/README.md

-### WOOF 👋
-I'm Chilldog, currently a student.
-Right now learning python after having some experience with C. Started Github so I can store some of my own ideas in one place and look into old projects in retrospect later.
-You can reach me on discord by the name of: Chilldog#1886.
+Hi o/.
+I'm just learning.
+Started Github so I can store some of my own ideas in one place and look at them in retrospect in the future.
+You can reach me out on discord: Chilldog#1886.
 Have a great day!
-:moyai::moyai::moyai::moyai::moyai:
 <!--
 **Chilldoggu/Chilldoggu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.